stevemidway/DAR-2021/Assignment_4.md

     relationships examined in your research area.)
 In order to get full credit, for each example include each the specific attribute(s) of the data that qualify it as such.
 (10 points)
-13. Explain one admonition each for aggregating and disaggregating data?
+13. Explain one admonition each for aggregating and disaggregating data.
     (5 points)
 14. In the `Stat2Data` library, load the `Sparrows` data.
 Write a mixed model for the effect of `WingLength` on `Weight` that includes only